Skip to main content Skip to secondary navigation

 Overview

 Every student enrolled in an IntroSem has chosen to be there.
 Therefore, these courses are some of the most innovative and intellectually vibrant on campus.
-Students value IntroSems as introductions to the questions and methods of a discipline, as well as opportunities to work directly with faculty whom they admire.
-For faculty, IntroSems provide an opportunity to meet and mentor engaged and eager first- and second-year students who share their intellectual interests.
+Students value IntroSems as introductions to the questions and methods of a discipline, as well as opportunities to work directly with faculty.
+For faculty, IntroSems provide an opportunity to engage with eager first- and second-year students who share their intellectual interests.

 Benefits of Teaching an IntroSem

-IntroSems connect faculty with students around shared intellectual interests in an intimate and focused setting.
-Many undergraduates describe these courses as the places in which they first learn to see themselves as potential contributors to, rather than simply consumers of, knowledge.
-Faculty often find/get/gather/cull fresh perspectives from their students, and often discover mentees, future research assistants, and potential collaborators in these courses.
+Valuable Relationships IntroSems connect faculty with students around shared intellectual interests in an intimate and focused setting.
+Many undergraduate s describe these courses as the places in which they first learn to see themselves as potential contributors to, rather than simply consumers of, knowledge.
+Faculty also often gain fresh perspectives from their students, and often connect with new mentees, future research assistants, and potential collaborators.
+In addition, faculty will have opportunities to connect with a peer community who share a commitment to teaching and mentoring first- and second-year undergrads.

-IntroSems courses are vibrant spaces in which students actively grapple with the questions, controversies, and complexities of a discipline.
+Teaching Resources IntroSems courses are vibrant spaces in which students actively grapple with the questions, controversies, and complexities of a discipline.
 The program provides faculty with resources to create engaging courses, such as funds for course development assistance, class field trips, and hands-on projects.
-In addition, a dedicated academic technology specialist supports IntroSems faculty with innovative projects ranging from creating podcasts to designing hybrid courses.
-Faculty also receive numerous pedagogical supports, including workshops on managing challenging classroom conversations and one-on-one consultations on course design.
+In addition, a dedicated academic technology specialist supports IntroSems faculty with innovative projects ranging from creating podcasts to designing the course Canvas site.
+Faculty also have access to numerous pedagogical resources, including quarterly teaching workshops and one-on-one consultations on course design.